Who doesn’t love to laugh with your kids?

 Surely you’ve surely seen the power of laughter in relating to your children.
 In tense situations, a good dose of laughter can open doors and restore a sense of hope.
 When you’re having fun with your child, you both let your guard down and you’re likely to have better communication and just enjoy each other’s company.
 Laughter makes you more approachable—especially if you can laugh at your own shortcomings.

-Please let us know: How do you and your kids have fun and laugh together most often?
+Let us know: How do you and your kids have fun and laugh together most often?

 Action Points for Dads on the Journey